cijujoseph/openssl-cert-gen-template/README.md

       -out certs/ca.cert.pem
 openssl x509 -noout -text -in certs/ca.cert.pem
 ```
-> When prompted for CN, use "Alfresco Software Inc Root CA" as CN.
-Root key will be generated at private/ca.key.pem.
-Root certificate generated can be found at certs/ca.cert.pem

 #### Create intermediate CA pair

+> When prompted for CN, use "Alfresco Software Inc Intermediate CA" as CN.
+Intermediate CA key will be generated at intermediate/private/intermediate.key.pem.
+Intermediate certificate can be found at intermediate/certs/intermediate.cert.pem
+> You may also want to provide a valid directory in the openssl.cnf for "dir"

 ```
 cd intermediate